 Embattled Florida school superintendent decides to resign

-A South Florida school superintendent resigned Tuesday night amid criticism over a mass shooting at a high school in 2018 and more recently due to a perjury charge from a statewide grand jury.
+The South Florida school superintendent overseeing Parkland schools has resigned amid continuing criticism over the 2018 mass shooting there and a perjury charge from a statewide grand jury.

-Robert Runcie's resignation came hours after he released a video statement saying he would be vindicated of the perjury charge and would not step down.
-The district's top lawyer also resigned on Tuesday night.
-Both were arrested last week after being indicted by a grand jury.
+Robert Runcie’s resignation late Tuesday came hours after he released a video statement saying he would be cleared of the perjury charge and would not step down.
+The district’s top lawyer also resigned on Tuesday night.
+Both indicted by a grand jury last week.

 Runcie, 59, led the nation’s sixth largest school district for nearly 10 years and had been lauded for closing the achievement gap between white and minority students.
 He had also been named superintendent of the year multiple times by both state and national organizations.